 If you can no longer afford your mortgage

 If something unexpected happens and you can no longer afford your mortgage, an NHG-backed mortgage acts as a safety net.
 When you cannot pay your mortgage due to specific circumstances beyond your control, the NHG will step in.
 These specific circumstances include:

 - The loss of your job.

 - If you become disabled for work.

-There are various online mortgage calculators available.
-You can use these to make a quick estimate of the maximum amount you can borrow:
+You can use the Expat Mortgages calculator (in English) to make a quick estimate of the maximum amount you can borrow.